Danielvonkoenen/Master-Thesis/README.md

-# Master-Thesis A simulation-driven approach to optimize electric vehicle charging clusters - A more sustainable parking facility
+# Master-Thesis: A simulation-driven approach to optimize electric vehicle charging clusters - A more sustainable parking facility

 This is the repository for my master thesis.
 It contains the source code of the simulations and data visualizations used.